italofantone/sluggable/README.md

 ### Installation

-You can install the slugable package via composer.
+You can install the sluggable package via composer.
 Run the following command:

 ```
-composer require italofantone/slugable
+composer require italofantone/sluggable
 ```

 ### Usage

 1. Add the trait to your model:

-To use the Slugable functionality, include the Slugable trait in your Eloquent model.
+To use the Sluggable functionality, include the Sluggable trait in your Eloquent model.
 Here's an example:

 ```
 <?php

 namespace App\Models;

-use Italofantone\Slugable\Slugable;
+use Italofantone\Sluggable\Sluggable;
 use Illuminate\Database\Eloquent\Model;

 class Lesson extends Model
 {
-    use Slugable;
+    use Sluggable;

     protected $fillable = ['title', 'body'];
 }